 An LTE-enabled watch goes beyond an ordinary smartwatch.
-It is no longer simply an extension of the smartphone and can function totally independently.
+It is no longer simply an extension of your smartphone and can function totally independently.

 Essential reading: Top fitness trackers and health gadgets

 Some are fans of LTE enabled watches others not so much.
-They think they are unlikely to use the function often, there are monthly service provider fees as well as higher costs of the actual device, and cellular connectivity eats into battery life.
-So these are not for everyone.
+They think they are unlikely to use the function often.

-The list of LTE enabled watches is small, but it’s growing.
+The list of LTE enabled watches is small, but it is slowly growing.
 We’re convinced it’s only a matter of time before most new smartwatches come with this functionality built-in.

 Here’s our recap of the best that’s currently on offer.

-Series 3, 4 and 5 versions of the Apple Watch come with LTE connectivity.
-They utilise the same number as your smartphone.
+Series 6, 7 and SE versions of the Apple Watch come with LTE connectivity.
+As do some of the other iterations.
+They utilize the same number as your smartphone.
 Although users still need a SIM, the watch features a small electronic SIM card.
 And when we say small we mean it – its one percent of the size of a traditional SIM.

 When you are away from your phone, the watch automatically switches to the cellular signal.
 This means you are able to make and receive calls, as well as messages, while away from your smartphone.
 Third party apps are able to tap into this signal as well.